planetscale/docs/content/blog/team-profile-adrianna.md

 Adrianna: Cartography.
 I would show them a world map to explain that there's a world outside of Silicon Valley and that the world is bigger than them.
 Additionally, I would explain how to apply technology to places outside of their direct reach.

-**Abhi: (laughing) Yes, I do feel that the general culture here is extremely insular.
+**Abhi (laughing): Yes, I do feel that the general culture here is extremely insular.
 So what other startups have you been a part of?**

 Adrianna: I worked at Uber and Yelp when they were both starting up in Singapore.
 Additionally, I worked at an Australia crowdfunding startup as a manager.